December 2, 2017

-On Saturday December 2, join the Georgia Conservancy, the City of Springfield and Backwater Expeditions to enjoy a paddle on Ebenezer Creek.
+On Saturday, December 2, join the Georgia Conservancy for a day paddle on beautiful Ebenezer Creek.

 - Where: New Ebenezer Retreat (2887 Ebenezer Road, Rincon, GA 31326)